Purposes of Processing

-In some instances, we may request sensitive personal data from you, which is not mandatory to provide.
+In some instances, we may request special category personal data from you, which is not mandatory to provide.
 This is to monitor our Site and services and ensure they are accessible to all demographics and we do this on the basis that it is in the public interest to do so to monitor equality of opportunity.
-Volunteers, freelancers and staff that apply to work with children or vulnerable adults will need to submit personal data for vetting and safeguarding purposes.
+Volunteers, freelancers and staff that apply to work with children or vulnerable adults will need to submit special category personal data for vetting and safeguarding purposes.
 This is to ensure that we can comply with legal obligations in relation to safeguarding.

 Legal basis for processing

 Data protection laws mean that each use we make of personal information must have a “legal basis”.
-The legal bases are set out in the General Data Protection Regulation and in current UK data protection legislation.
+The legal bases are set out in the UK GDPR.
 Life Cycle UK processes data under the following bases:

 Consent is where we ask you if we can use your information in a certain way, and you agree to this (for example when we send you marketing e-mails).
 Where we use your information for a purpose based on consent, you have the right to withdraw consent for any future use of your information for this purpose at any time.

 We have a basis to use your personal information where we need to do so to comply with one of our legal or regulatory obligations.
-For example, in some cases we may need to share your information with our various regulators such as the Charity Commission, HMRC or to use information we collect about you for our financial records.
+For example, in some cases we may need to share your information with our various regulators such as the Charity Commission, HMRC or to use the information we collect about you for our financial records.